storage.config file (by default, located in

 As an alternative, using the human readable prefixes, you can express a 64GB cache file with:

 When using on-filesystem cache disk storage, you can only have one such directory specified.
-This will be address in a future version.
+This will be addressed in a future version.

 The following example is for the Solaris operating system: